Contrast-Security-OSS/docs/content/troubleshooting/net/GettingNetAgentLogs.md

 ### Verify an unhandled exception

-The above process also helps the .NET engineering team resolve issues such as application errors caused by the Contrast .NET agent.
-Use the following indicators to determine if the Contrast .NET agent is causing an application error.
+The above process also helps the .NET engineering team resolve issues such as application errors caused by the .NET agent.
+Use the following indicators to determine if the .NET agent is causing an application error.

 * You've observed the application working normally without the agent.